If you're thinking of using Kegg's Kreations for your cabinet project, we'd like to take the time to explain the process for our customers.

 Another major decision for our customers is material and finish.
 Different materials can vastly change an estimate, not just due to the cost of the material, but the labor required to build with it.
 But whatever you do, Don't Limit Yourself.
 It's easy to fall in love with one look you see, but that look may be out of your price range.
 Be open to looking at different options; oftentimes, the option you never even considered may be the best on for your project.

 For a good primer on managing a remodel, please read the following:+

 Related Repairs and Additional Construction

 After the deposit has been received, Kegg's will take the final measurements and begin fabrication.
-Once fabrication is nearing completion, our office will contact the customer to set a day and time for installation.
+Once fabrication is nearing completion, our office will contact the customer to set a date and time for installation.
 Final payment is due the day installation is completed.
 Typically, customers will pay by check before our crew leaves the job site.
-If you need to pay by credit card or need to make other arrangements, please contact our office.
+If you want to pay by credit card or need to make other arrangements, please contact our office.